 Working with a small space for your baby’s room?
 Use these nursery ideas to set up your nursery in a small space.
 With these simple small nursery ideas, you can set up a functional nursery, even if you’re tight on space!

-There is no shortage of products and gadgets marketed to expecting mothers. but there are really only a few essentials that you need.
 Whether you live in an apartment, tiny house, are sharing a master bedroom with your baby, or just want to maximize the square footage you’re working with, here are small nursery ideas to set up a tiny nursery with limited space.

-How To get the most Out of Your small nursery
+How To get the Most Out of Your Small Nursery

-- Utilize the space on the walls space
+- Utilize the space on the walls

-- Pick products that can serve multiple purposes
+- Pick products that serve multiple purposes

 - Choose your baby furniture wisely